 - Academic Credit Requirements

 - Helpful Policy Videos:

-Please contact the Registration Team at email@example.com for additional information about scheduling your clerkships.
+Information about registration in the clinical phases can be found HERE.
+Please contact the Registration Team at firstname.lastname@example.org for additional information about scheduling your clerkships.

 eValue is an online tool the UW School of Medicine uses for scheduling, viewing availability, and submitting evaluations for clinical clerkships.
 It IS NOT a course catalog and may not represent all clerkships available for scheduling (for example, there are permission-only clerkships that may not appear in eValue until you are registered).